-VARIABLE DESCRIPTION EPPFR Plastic strain at which material ruptures (logarithmic).
+VARIABLE DESCRIPTION VP Formulation for rate effects: EQ.0.0: Scale yield stress (default), EQ.1.0: Viscoplastic formulation.
+This option applies only to the 4-node shell and 8-node thick shell if and only if through thickness integration is used.
+EPPFR Plastic strain at which material ruptures (logarithmic).
 LCDM Load curve ID defining nonlinear damage curve.
-See Figure 2-46.
+See Figure 2-52 .
 NUMINT Number of through thickness integration points which must fail before the element is deleted.
 (If zero, all points must fail.)
 The default of all integration points is not recommended since elements undergoing large strain are often not deleted due to nodal fiber rotations which limit 0strains at active integration points after most points have failed.
 Better results are obtained if NUMINT is set to 1 or a number less than one half of the number of through thickness points.
 For example, if four through thickness points are used, NUMINT should not exceed 2, even for fully integrated shells which have 16 integration points.
 A See equations below. В See equations below.
 N See equations below. С See equations below.
 PSFAIL Principal plastic strain at failure.
 If zero failure is not considered.
 SIGMAX Maximum stress obtainable from work hardening before rate effects are added (optional).
-This option is ignored if VP=1.0 SIGSAT Saturation stress which limits the maximum value of effective stress which can develop after rate effects are added (optional).
+This option is ignored if $VP=1.0$ SIGSAT Saturation stress which limits the maximum value of effective stress which can develop after rate effects are added (optional).
 EPS0 Quasi-static threshold strain rate.
 See description under MAT_015.